 If your presentation doesn't look like what the lesson illustrations show, the problem may be with:

 Page Setup: Check the layout on paper.
 Portrait (vertical) or Landscape (horizontal)?
 How many slides per page?

 PowerPoint Options: Check the Options dialog for other unexpected behaviors.

 Regional settings: (in the Windows Control Panel) Currency, date, and time formats come from the computer's regional settings.

 Did you do exactly what the directions called for?
 Read the steps again and make sure you caught all the details.

 Did you follow directions for the correct version of PowerPoint?
-2007 and 2010 versions are very similar but not exactly the same in some important spots.
+2007, 2010, and 2013 versions are very similar but not exactly the same in some spots.